Unsupervised Discretization by Two-dimensional MDL-based Histogram: Introduction

+This makes histograms well-suited to unsupervised discretization, and particularly adaptive histograms.
+An adaptive histogram is a probabilistic model that approximates probability density by piecewise constant densities, partitioning the data into bins such that 1) the probability density within each bin is approximately uniform (otherwise finer bins are needed), and 2) probability densities of neighboring bins are significantly different (otherwise they should be merged). \citet{kontkanen2007mdl} formalized this goal for one-dimensional adaptive histograms based on the minimum description length (MDL) principle \citep{rissanen1978modeling}, which is now considered to be the state-of-the-art univariate discretization method \citep{kameya2011time, nguyen2014unsupervised, marx2021estimating}.

-The minimum description length (MDL) principle \citep{rissanen1978modeling,grunwald2007minimum, grunwald2019minimum} is arguably the best off-the-shelf approach for this kind of model selection task, as it provides a means to naturally trade-off goodness-of-fit with model complexity.
-It achieves this by defining the ``best" probabilistic model for some given data as the model that results in the best \emph{compression} of data and model together.
-The MDL principle has been successfully applied to the task of inferring one-dimensional variable-bin-size histograms \citep{kontkanen2007mdl}, as well as to many other model selection tasks in machine learning and data mining \citep[e.g.,][]{hansen2001model, jornsten2003simultaneous, robnik1998pruning, vreeken2011krimp}.
+The MDL principle \citep{rissanen1978modeling, grunwald2019minimum} is arguably one of the best off-the-shelf approaches for model selection tasks such as selecting a histogram model for given data, as it provides a means to naturally trade-off goodness-of-fit with model complexity.
+It achieves this by defining the ``best" probabilistic model for given data as the model that results in the best \emph{compression} of data and model together, which has been widely used in data mining and machine learning tasks \citep{galbrun2020minimum}.

-\emph{Multi-dimensional discretization}.
-The methods that we have mentioned so far, however, have traditionally only been defined for one-dimensional (or univariate) data.
-That is, given a set of $n$ one-dimensional data points denoted $z^n \in \mathbb{R}^n$, the discretization task is to partition the interval $[\min z^n, \max z^n]$ into a set of consecutive subintervals and assign each data point to the subinterval to which it belongs.
-Whenever multi-dimensional (or multivariate) data needs to be discretized, the common approach in practice is to \emph{discretize each dimension separately and independently}.
-This may result in suboptimal solutions, as this approach ignores the dependencies that may exist between the dimensions.

-To illustrate the limitations of independently discretizing individual dimensions, consider the toy example in Figure~\ref{fig:intro}.
-In this example the sample space is $S = [0,1] \times [0,1] \subset \mathbb{R}^2$, and a line segment connecting points $(0,0)$ and $(1,1)$ partitions $S$ into two triangles.
-The data points in each triangle are uniformly distributed, but with different densities.
-Within each plot, the upper triangle has twice as many data points as the lower triangle.
-Further, the right plot has ten times as many data points as the left one.

-It is clear from Figure~\ref{fig:intro} that in this case, it is impossible to find the optimal partition (or anything near it) by considering each dimension independently, simply because the two dimensions are strongly dependent.
-The blue dashed lines show the discretization result obtained by computing MDL-based histograms for each dimension independently, but the resulting partition has far more `bins' than necessary.
-This brings us to the main question that we study in this paper: \emph{how can we best perform multi-dimensional discretization, i.e., discretization that takes dependencies among dimensions into account}?
-One obvious problem of considering multiple dimensions at the same time is that the size of the search space can rapidly explode.
-Our key objective will hence be to develop an algorithm that is not only flexible enough to consider a wide variety of partitions, but also computationally feasible, with a principled approach that does not require any hyper-parameters.